About the Festival

 For your comfort the separate dining and entertainment suites are downstairs in palatial surroundings which provide for plenty of space to take a seat, beer or cider in hand, to eat your meal or to watch the bands.
 To go with the unmatched beer and cider on offer we have first-rate entertainment.
 From choir music to ska, to high energy rock n’roll, to folk, to top quality blues.
 Each year there is always something during the festival for almost everybody’s taste.

 If this is all too energetic just sit in the stand (there is a seat for everybody), drink from your souvenir glass and watch the world go by.
 Afterwards you can pop down to try our Tombola and games, with their enticing prizes.
-Alongside is the CAMRA Shop, where you can purchase your souvenir Festival T-shirt, CAMRA books and merchandise or even a Father’s Day present.
+Alongside is the CAMRA Shop, where you can purchase your souvenir Festival T-shirt, CAMRA books and merchandise or even a present for a loved one.

 Next to the shop is the CAMRA Membership and Information Stand where you can join Europe’s most active consumer organisation.
 New members receive £20 of Wetherspoon's vouchers and if direct debit is used, also a beer voucher or a CAMRA book.
 You can also book your taxi home at this Stand.
 Remember, if you join CAMRA before the festival, you will get in for free (all sessions except Friday evening after 7pm).

-Each year we support a local charity; which is currently Shaw Heath’s own Walthew House.
-They are a small but extremely worthwhile charity which supports local people with hearing or visual disabilities.
-So please give generously by making a donation or buy a pint or soft drink at their stall.
+Each year we support a local charity; which is currently Stockport Cerebral Palsy Society.
+They aim to make a real difference in the lives of children, young people and adults with learning and/or physical disabilities.
+Please give generously by making a donation or buy a pint or soft drink from their stall.
 The charity also sells our festival programmes and at least 25p of the £1 cover price goes towards their funds.